-This requirement is justified under the third of the section 10 objectives of the Authority, namely, the prevention of misleading or deceptive conduct, and is consistent with the policy on mandatory advisory statements developed during the review of the Code.
-It is also consistent with the second section 10 objectives of the Authority, namely, the provision of adequate information relating to food to enable consumers to make informed choices.
+This requirement is justified under the third of the section 10 objectives of FSANZ, namely, the prevention of misleading or deceptive conduct, and is consistent with the policy on mandatory advisory statements developed during the review of the Code.
+It is also consistent with the second section 10 objectives of FSANZ, namely, the provision of adequate information relating to food to enable consumers to make informed choices.